Pomegranate Iced Green Tea

 Directions

-Heat the water to 75–80°C (167–176°F), do not boil.
+Heat the water to 75–80°C — do not boil.
+Green tea brewed above this range extracts bitter compounds that would specifically compound with pomegranate’s own naturally tart, slightly tannic character rather than staying separate from it.
 Add the green tea bags and steep for 2–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
-The tea should be clean, pale, and free of bitterness. - Infuse Lemon Aroma
+Remove the bags gently without squeezing.
+The tea should be clean, pale, and free of bitterness. - Cool the Tea

-Add the lemon peel strip to the warm tea and let infuse for 4 minutes only, just until a delicate citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness. - Prepare the Pomegranate
+Add the lemon peel strip to the cooled tea and let infuse for 3–4 minutes only, just until a delicate citrus aroma develops.
+Remove the peel promptly to avoid bitterness — this step is purely aromatic, contributing fragrance rather than acidity. - Extract the Pomegranate Juice

-Fill glasses with ice, pour over the chilled pomegranate iced green tea, and garnish with an optional twist of lemon peel.
+Fill glasses with ice, pour over the chilled pomegranate iced green tea, and garnish with an optional lemon peel twist and a few fresh pomegranate arils if desired.
+Serve cold, crisp, lightly fruity, and clean.

 *Notes :